Afghan National Army Commando Corps: Operation Enduring Freedom

 In 2010 the Afghan National Army Special Forces (ANASF) were established to assist with providing human intelligence, foreign internal defense, and advising Afghan regular units.
 Their focus was on reconnaissance and covert operations while Commandos conducted raids.
 Recruits were found among the Commandos and they were put through several months of training by Green Berets.
 Graduates received the Special Forces tab in addition to their Commando tab.
 Afghan Special Forces Commando teams were modeled on U.S. Special Forces ODA teams.
 However, this also had an impact on the Commando battalions, because some of their trained personnel were sent to the Special Forces, and they now had to compete with a higher-tier unit for recruits.

+In September 2010, the Afghan Information Dissemination Operations (AIDO) Planners course was established for Afghan special forces and commandos to be trained in Military Information Support Operations (MISO).

 In mid-2011 the Afghan National Army Special Operations Command (ANASOC) was organized to oversee Commando, Special Forces, and other special operations-capable units.
 The staff of the ANA 1st Commando Brigade headquarters provided the cadre for the ANASOC headquarters.

 Commandos responded to the January 2010 Kabul attack.
 On 25 May 2010, a force of 300 to 500 Taliban fighters, including foreign fighters, attacked the district capital of Barg-i Matal District, Nuristan Province.
 It was abandoned by the Afghan Local Police to avoid civilian casualties.
 The district was the site of a Taliban supply line as it was located near the border with Pakistan.
 Following ISAF airstrikes against Taliban targets on 31 May, around 200 Afghan commandos conducted an air assault that retook the district and linked up with the local police.
 The operation restored Afghan government control over the area.
 On 25 July 2010, Commandos and U.S. forces conducted a night raid in Arghandab District, Kandahar Province, as part of Operation Hamkari, aimed at removing the Taliban presence around the city of Kandahar.
 During 13–16 May 2011, the 5th Commando Kandak and U.S. forces raided Taliban fighters in the Qaysar District, Faryab Province, and reportedly killed a high-ranking leader.
-On 6 August 2011 a U.S. Chinook helicopter transporting 38 personnel, including seven Afghan Commandos and their interpreter, was shot down by insurgents in the Wardak Province, killing all aboard.
-In March 2012 members of the 1st, 2nd, and 6th Commando Kandaks took part in clearing operations throughout eastern Afghanistan.

 Afghan Special Forces Commandos on a training exercise near Kabul, 5 March 2011.